wighawag/template-hardhat-plugin/README.md

 There are no additional steps you need to take for this plugin to work.

-Install it and access ethers through the Buidler Runtime Environment anywhere you need it (tasks, scripts, tests, etc).
+Install it and access ethers through the Hardhat Runtime Environment anywhere you need it (tasks, scripts, tests, etc).

 ## TypeScript support

-<_This section is needed if you are extending types in your plugin_>

-You need to add this to your `tsconfig.json`'s `files` array:
-`"node_modules/wighawag-buidler-ts-plugin-boilerplate/src/type-extensions.d.ts"`
+<_ any specific infor for typescript support _>